 I decided to use a dropshipping company (a print company who print items on-demand) in order to minimise the amount of wasted products being made.
 This way, the only things that get printed are the t-shirts and bags that people have ordered.
 Inkthreadable use a strict quality control process and, in the unlikely event that there is a mistake with a print, they will donate the rejected garment to charity.

-My range of Devon-inspired prints are different from previous prints I have produced, in that I have had them professionally printed by Ashley House in Exeter.
+My range of A4-sized Devon-inspired prints are professionally printed by Ashley House in Exeter.

 It was important to me that I chose a local company, but also one that shares a similar set of values.
 I am thrilled to have found this (and more) with Ashley House.